 This is typically the first major wedding purchase that you want to make and there are a few reasons why.
 First, popular wedding venues can book up a year or more in advance so if you have your heart set on a place, you want to get it locked in ASAP.
 Second, they may have restrictions on what other vendors you can bring in or hire.
 Additionally, some wedding vendors require you to have a venue booked before you can book them.

 Join a Facebook group like Something Borrowed Something Blue so you can connect with other brides and vendors when you have questions or just need to vent about wedding stuff!
 This can be a huge resource, everything from advice, inspiration, and finding deals on wedding supplies.
 There are also great wedding inspiration blogs that you can follow on Instagram!
 I’d recommend following Every Last Detail and Southern California Bride.

-Lastly, don’t forget to download my ultimate wedding checklist to help keep you organized and on track throughout the planning process.
+Lastly, don’t forget to download my ultimate wedding checklist (see the box below this post) to help keep you organized and on track throughout the planning process.
 It’s a great way to get started!